ramr/strongloop-buildpack/README.md

 Deploying on OpenShift:
 -----------------------
-On OpenShift, the easiest method is to create an app using the sample PaaS app quickstart (which already contains a copy of the StrongLoop config markers), edit the config files as per your need and then just git push to your OpenShift application.
+On OpenShift, the fastest method is to create an app using the sample PaaS app quickstart (which already contains a copy of the StrongLoop config markers), edit the config files as per your need and then just git push to your OpenShift application.